What Shed Size Can I Build Without A Permit? - EasyShed

 • The water runoff from your shed doesn’t have a negative impact on your neighbor’s property

-If there was even one of these stipulations that you doesn’t describe your shed, you’ll have to start the process of getting council approval.
+If even one of these stipulations doesn’t describe your shed, you’ll have to reach out to your city council for clarification and start the approval process.

 Queensland